MadGeometer/FinTechCodeScreen/README.md

 # Code Screen

 ## Introduction
-The problem is to write an Express/TypeScript app that, when JSON like
+The problem is to write an Express/TypeScript app that, when given JSON like
 ```
 {
     "data": "JOHN0000MICHAEL0009994567"